 Interpreting data can reveal a lot.

 Target, an American retail corporation, wanted to identify pregnant women who frequented their stores.
 As it turns out, by analyzing the purchasing behavior of customers, it is possible to identify an expectant woman and even predict the expected date of delivery.

 Within a short time, Target was able to identify expectant women so accurately that it brought conflicts elsewhere.
 An angry parent stormed Target to protest that they were sending her teenage daughter promotions for expectant mothers.
 Weeks later, the same parent came back to Target to apologize because the daughter was pregnant.

 For Target, what a customer put in the shopping basket was as good as a pregnancy test.

 Understanding how data works can help one make one good use of the opportunities presented by the same.
 It will also help one stay safe by sharing their data responsibly.
 It has been proven that most Kenyans are unknowingly giving out their data online.

-In the coming articles, I will share how data is transforming our world today.
 Data is valuable, but to them, that can exploit it.